Babe Ruth - Ruth, George Herman

 Brozel Rescue Bids

-This conventional method originated with Mr. Will Aubrey, and is posted on his website.
+This conventional method originated with Mr. William (aka Will) Aubrey, and is posted on his website (Note: presently off line).
 He designated these bids as Brozel Preempts because the structure is the same as the Brozel bids used over a 1 No Trump opening by the opponents.
 The overcaller must have a distribution of 5-5 or better with values of 13-15 points, including distribution, to employ them.

 The "Big Club" is a Bridge bidding system developed by Mr. Bruno B. Wolff Jr., Assistant Dean Emeritus at the University of Wisconsin-Milwaukee.
 It is a modification to the Schenken Club and Precision Club systems based on 20 years of noon bridge games among good friends at University of Wisconsin-Milwaukee.
 This is in a .pdf file format and is only archived and preserved on this site for future reference.